nepi-engine/.github/profile/README.md

 Some other stand-alone repositories may be useful depending on your needs
-- [nepi_ros_interfaces](https://github.com/nepi-engine/nepi_ros_interfaces) - Collection of NEPI Engine custom ROS messages and services.
+- [nepi_interfaces](https://github.com/nepi-engine/nepi_interfaces) - Collection of NEPI Engine custom ROS or ROS2 messages and services depending on which branch you checkout.
 Included as part of _nepi_engine_ws_, but if you are only trying to interact with an existing NEPI Engine system via the ROS interface, this repository can be included in your own workspace, built, and sourced to provide these message and service objects to the rest of your application.

 ## Get Involved
 The best way to get involved is to contribute to NEPI-Engine source code and documentation.
 While Numurus accepts community contributions to the NEPI Engine open-source project, contributors must submit a signed CLA before contributing code.
 Contributions in the form of pull requests are gladly accepted as long as we have a signed Contributor License Agreement from you or your organization.
 Just download the relevant agreement and follow the instructions: